ebi-uniprot/QuickGOBE/README.md

 # QuickGO: Back-End
-This repository contains the back-end logic for QuickGO.
+This repository contains the back-end logic for QuickGO Project.

 # License
 Distributed under the Apache License, Version 2.0.